FlorentBerland/NBT-Essentials/README.md

 Customize the blocks by naming the materials of your 3D model as in Minecraft, in upper snake case.
 Examples:
 - GRASS
 - COAL_ORE
-- LEAVES
+- LEAVES_3 (for the #3 variant of leaves)
 - etc

-** Unrecognized matrials names be set as "AIR" and their associated faces will not be converted. ** Export as WaveFont object file.
+**Unrecognized matrials names be set as "AIR" and their associated faces will not be converted.**
+Export as WaveFont object file.
 Don't forget to change the axis in the export window: Y forward and Z up.
 You also have to check the
 "Triangulate faces" box.
 Then name your file and hit "Export Obj".